pminina01/readthedocs/Callsite-layout-renderer.md

   > * NLog v2.0 for Silverlight for Windows Phone 7.1

 * **methodName** - Indicates whether to render the method name.Boolean Default: True
+* **cleanNamesOfAnonymousDelegates** - Indicates whether the method name will be cleaned up if it is detected as an anonymous delegate.
+Boolean Default: False
+* **skipFrames** - The number of frames to skip.
+Integer Default: 0

 ##Notes
 please note that the method name won't work well with async methods - it will always show `MoveNext`.
 Too bad we cannot fix this shortcoming.
 See [GitHub issue #255](https://github.com/NLog/NLog/issues/255).